On the Hardness of Energy Minimisation for Crystal Structure Prediction: NP-Hardness for an unbounded number of ion species

-\begin{proof} The construction of Theorem \ref{thm:kcr-np} may be extended to the case the set of charges is limited to any set of allowed charges.
-Two charges are chosen from this set, $c$ and $d$ such that $|c| > |d|$ and $c d < 0$ such that $|c| - |d|$ is minimised.
-The same steps as in Theorem \ref{thm:kcr-np} are followed for the construction to get an initial crystal graph $G = \{V, E\}$ and $k'$..
-Note that $I$ will have a charge \emph{deficiency} of $n(|c| - |d|)$, meaning that some set of vertices must be added to make the cell neutral.
-To handle the deficiency two sets of dummy vertices with charges of $c$ and $d$ will be created.
+\begin{proof} The construction of Theorem \ref{thm:kcr-np} may be extended to the case the set of vertices is limited to any set of allowed charges.
+Two charges are chosen from this set, $c$ and $d$ where $|c| > |d|$ and $c d < 0$ such that the difference between the absolute value of the charges, $|c| - |d|$, is minimised.
+The same steps as in Theorem \ref{thm:kcr-np} are followed for the construction to get an initial crystal graph $G = (V, E)$ and $k'$.
+Note that $I$ has a \emph{deficiency} of $n(|c| - |d|)$, where $n$ is the number of ions in the initial construction, meaning that some set of vertices must be added to make the cell neutral.
+To handle the deficiency two sets of dummy vertices with charges of $c$ and $d$ are created.

-The first set will be to deal with the deficiency that would be left from a clique of size $k$.
-To construct these, a natural number $t$ is chosen such that there exists a pair of natural numbers $t_c$ and $t_d$ such that $t_c |c| = t$ and $t_d |d| = k(|c - d|) + t$.
-Using these, $t_c$ vertices with a charge of $c$ and $t_d$ vertices with a charge of $c$ and $t_d$ with a charge of $d$ are added.
-From the definition of \fcal, the energy between them and all ions in $G$ and between each other can be set as $0$.
+The first set is to deal with the deficiency that would be left from a clique of size $k$.
+To construct these, a natural number $t$ is chosen such that there exists a pair of natural numbers $t_c$ and $t_d$ such that $t_c |c| = t$ and $t_d |d| = k(|c| - |d|) + t$.
+Using these, $t_c$ vertices with a charge of $c$ and $t_d$ vertices with a charge of $c$ and $t_d$ with a weight of $d$ are added.
+From the definition of \fcal, the energy between them and all ions in $G$ and between each other is set as $0$.

-The second set of dummy vertices will be to counteract the overall deficiency in the initial unit cell.
-A natural number $u$ is chosen such that there exists a pair of natural numbers $u_c$ and $u_d$ where $u = |c| (u_c + t_c)$ and $u + n(|c| - |d|) = |d| (u_d + t_d)$. $u_c$ vertices with a charge of $c$ and $u_d$ vertices with a charge of $d$ are added.
-The potential energy between between them and all other vertices, including the set of previously added dummy vertices, is $\infty$.
+The second set of dummy vertices are to counteract the overall deficiency in the initial unit cell.
+A natural number $u$ is chosen such that there exists a pair of natural numbers $u_c$ and $u_d$, where $u = |c| (u_c + t_c)$ and $u + n(|c| - |d|) = |d| (u_d + t_d)$. $u_c$ vertices with a charge of $c$ and $u_d$ vertices with a charge of $d$ are added.
+The potential energy between between them and all other vertices, including the set of previously added dummy vertices, is $P$.